Shiva-Karimi-research/Shiva-Karimi-research/README.md

 ## 🎯 Research Direction
 Interested in developing AI-driven numerical methods for dynamical and time-delay systems, with applications in scientific machine learning and complex system modeling.

----

-⭐ Interested in bridging mathematical theory with AI to develop robust and scalable computational models.